Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Dawn of the New World/Scene 9 - They Asked, And No One Answered.md

 Fathers and sons, brothers and sisters, mothers and daughters all turned against one another.
 Old grudges and rivalries resurfaced, and the people of Earth became more and more divided.
 Anger and hostility filled the streets and mobs began to form, pushing the city to the brink of [[Chaos]].
 Violence and riots erupted, overwhelming the keepers of peace and causing social Order to collapse.

-Rumors and whispers of civil war spread throughout the city.
+For the first time in centuries, rumors and whispers of civil war spread throughout the city.
 The people, gripped by fear, didn't know whom to trust.
 They knew their leaders could not defend them against the threats massing beyond The Boundary, and they feared that they might first have to defend themselves against their own neighbors.
+Various neighborhoods in Earth began erecting Walls inside of Walls, and weaponizing their tools and technologies.
+Whenever one neighborhood heard a rumor of higher walls or more powerful weapons, they grew fearful and accelerated their own weapons programs.
+Fear drove hoarding and accumulation, and soon the resources and foods were hidden behind the walls of the most powerful neighborhoods.
+Growing bands of hungry, desperate people began roaming the streets and banging on the gates.
+The gates stayed closed, the walls grew higher, and those who tried to cross The Boundaries were callously killed.

 At this crossroads, the people of Earth faced a choice: continue down the path of division and conflict, or come together to face the threat posed by the Forces of Darkness.
-Their decision would determine the fate of their city and way of life.
+Their decision would determine the fate of their city and way of life for countless generations to come. .